IgniteUI/indigo-design-docfx/en/known-issues.md

 At the moment we support Illustrations only at design time and once you proceed to generate Angular code from your design, they will be skipped.
 However, if you still want to have the key visual as a code asset, you may export it as a PNG and insert it in your design file as an image.

 > [!Note]
-> A future release will handle Illustrations as SVG files in order to render them correclty with the colors applied as a theme.
+> A future release will handle Illustrations as SVG files in order to render them correctly with the colors applied as a theme.

 ## Currently Not Supported